Don’t Mind the Gap – Why You Should Consider a Gap Year

-The concept of taking a gap year has been around for a long time, but lately the popularity of the gap year is increasing as high profile students such as Malia Obama opt to take a year out before joining Harvard.
-According to some reports, there has been a 23% increase in gap year students in the US as of 2016.
-In fact, more and more prestigious colleges and universities are strongly advocating students take a gap year before joining college.
-Harvard has seen a 33% increase in gap year students, and even MIT has seen a substantial increase in the number of students opting for a gap year.
-Institutions such as Tufts, Princeton and The University of North Carolina even have service-based gap year programs and fellowships built into their admissions process.
-If you haven’t thought about it yet, here are three reasons to get you thinking about why a gap year might be an excellent idea to consider –
+The concept of taking a gap year has been around for a long time, but lately, the popularity of the gap year is increasing as high profile students such as Malia Obama opt to take a year out before joining Harvard University.
+According to some reports, there has been a 23 percent increase in gap year students in the US as of 2016.
+In fact, more and more prestigious colleges and universities are strongly advocating students to take a gap year before joining college.
+Harvard University has seen a 33 percent increase in gap year students, and even MIT has seen a substantial increase in the number of students opting for a gap year.
+Institutions such as Tufts University, Princeton Univeristy and The University of North Carolina even have service-based gap year programs and fellowships built into their admissions process.
+If you haven’t thought about it yet, here are three reasons to get you thinking about why a gap year might be an excellent idea to consider.

-- Better Equipped: According to a 2015 survey conducted by American Gap Association, 98% students felt that a gap year helped them develop as an individual, 97% felt it increased their maturity and 77% felt it helped them discover their purpose in life.
-73% felt a gap year also increased their readiness for college.
-Often, taking a year off helps a student become more confident, adaptable and independent, while also discovering what direction to head academically and professionally.
+- Better Equipped: According to a 2015 survey conducted by American Gap Association, 98 percent of students felt that a gap year helped them develop as an individual, while 97 percent felt it increased their maturity and 77 percdent felt it helped them discover their purpose in life.
+73 percent felt a gap year also increased their readiness for college.
+Often, taking a year off helps a student become more confident, adaptable and independent, while also discovering what direction to head in academically and professionally.

 - Better Performance: Taking a gap year prevents students from feeling burnt out after an intensive high school experience–rejuvenation goes a long way.
-In fact, Robert Clagett, who was previously a senior admissions officer at Harvard, pointed out in an interview that students who take a year between high school and college tend to have a .15 to .2 increase in GPA.
-And, contrary to popular myth, taking a gap year does not demotivate a student from pursuing a college education–90% return to college within a year!
+In fact, Robert Clagett, who was previously a senior admissions officer at Harvard University, pointed out in an interview that students who take a year between high school and college tend to have a .15 to .2 increase in GPA.
+And, contrary to popular myth, taking a gap year does not demotivate a student from pursuing a college education–90 percent return to college within a year!

-While a gap year is not necessary for everyone, it certainly offers many advantages, especially if there are experiences and projects you want to try out before jumping into a three to four-year college program and committing to a particular academic major.
-As Gupta aptly puts it, “I strongly recommend taking a gap year… according to me it has been a year at the ‘University of Life’ that helped me develop the elusive ‘well-rounded personality’ that highly-selective schools seek.”
+While a gap year is not necessary for everyone, it certainly offers many advantages, especially if there are experiences and projects you want to try out before jumping into a three to four-year college programme and committing to a particular academic major.
+As Gupta aptly puts it, “I strongly recommend taking a gap year… according to me, it has been a year at the ‘University of Life’ that helped me develop the elusive ‘well-rounded personality’ that highly-selective schools seek.